 Dr. Sun Yat-Sen Classical Chinese Garden

 The garden was originally built in 1985 using the time honoured principles and techniques of the original Ming dynasty garden.
 Fifty-two master craftsmen from Suzhou China worked with Canadian counterparts to complete the landscape masterpiece within a year.

-Ranked as the World’s Top City Garden by National Geographic, Vancouver’s most beloved garden features not to be missed highlights which include a formal reception hall, Main Courtyard reflecting Daoist philosophy of ying and yang and Jade Water Pavilion prettied with beautiful lattice-framed windows and two wooden screens with patterns of plums, orchids, bamboo and chrysanthemums.
+Ranked as the World’s Top City Garden by National Geographic, Vancouver’s most beloved garden features not to be missed highlights, which include a formal reception hall, Main Courtyard reflecting Daoist philosophy of ying and yang and Jade Water Pavilion prettied with beautiful lattice-framed windows and two wooden screens with patterns of plums, orchids, bamboo and chrysanthemums.

 The Garden is characteristic of the private spaces within a Ming scholar’s residence.
 With its asymmetrical arrangement of rocks and plants, its winding paths and corridors, and the vistas that overlook its courtyards, the Garden emulates the rhythms of nature.
 Ming dynasty scholars, the elite of their time, lived and worked in their garden, sharing these enchanting spaces with friends and family of all ages.
 Like any home, a scholar’s garden was filled with energy, but also offered quiet moments for contemplation.

-Shopping Up and Down Gastown
+Shopping in Gastown

 Established the same year that Canada became a nation, Gastown grew into Canada’s third largest city and one of its most cosmopolitan.
 Today Vancouver’s Gastown district retains its historic charm, independent spirit and distinctiveness while offering visitors a slew of boutique shops and eateries worth skipping through.